jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 There are other popular structured vocabulary formats like the common Simple Knowledge Organization System [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) that though logically and/or semantically lax in comparison to ontology, may be useful since they have institutionally-backed resources, and meet the needs of library science style catalogue navigation of categories, like the [AGROVOC](https://www.fao.org/agrovoc/) vocabulary of agricultural concepts.

 A brief preview about the ontology terminology detailed below: One may open an OWL ontology in a popular ontology editor like Stanford's [Protege](https://protege.stanford.edu/) and see hierarchies and lists of terms in different places; mousing over a term will yield a unique purl identifier for it.
-Ontologies express a few kinds of term: "**classes**"" which are categories of things, and "**instances**"" which are things that (by explicit statement, or by reasoned inference) belong to one or more class categories.
-Two kinds of relation are offered, namely "**object properties**" like "part of" that connect between classes or instances, and "**data properties**" like "has value" that connect between instances (and sometimes classes) and particular values.
+Ontologies express a few kinds of term / entity: A "**class**"" is a category of thing, and an "**instance**"" is a thing that (by explicit statement, or by reasoned inference) belongs to one or more class categories.
+Two kinds of relation are offered, namely an "**object property**" relation like "part of" that connect between classes or instances, and a "**data property**" like "has value" that connects between an instance and a particular value.

 A good ontology should be:

-* in an [OWL format](https://en.wikipedia.org/wiki/Web_Ontology_Language) which has a few [syntax variations](https://oboacademy.github.io/obook/explanation/owl-format-variants/) and logical reasoning powers.
+* in an [OWL format](https://en.wikipedia.org/wiki/Web_Ontology_Language).
+OWL has a few [syntax variations](https://oboacademy.github.io/obook/explanation/owl-format-variants/).
+(It also hasa few logical reasoning power "profiles" depending on what kinds of logical expressions are allowed in an ontology).
 * hosted on a public versioned repository such as GitHub.
 * have a build system that assembles the various parts of an ontology in addition to applying quality control checks to ensure edits haven't created contradictions or other unintended consequences.
 (The [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) is one such tool.)
 * supported by volunteer or funded curators (ideally experts from multiple collaborating organizations) who can respond to user inquiries and requests.
 * available on one or more ontology lookup services.
-* connections between terms and their synonyms, to solve the problem of people not being able to [locate](https://oboacademy.github.io/obook/explanation/intro-to-ontologies/#we-cant-find-what-were-looking-for) a good term to use just because they're using a synonym to search with.
+* listing term synonyms, to solve the problem of people not being able to [locate](https://oboacademy.github.io/obook/explanation/intro-to-ontologies/#we-cant-find-what-were-looking-for) a good term to use just because they're using a synonym to search with.
 * using a shared set of relationships and term categories with other ontologies to facilitate interoperability and data federation.
 This is currently not so easy to attain insofar as there are many stand-alone ontologies, and it usually takes conformance with some [upper level ontology](https://en.wikipedia.org/wiki/Upper_ontology) to see such congruence, and there are a handful of those to choose from too.

 To support their own projects, research or other agencies can also have their own private ontologies and/or mirrored versions of publicly available ontologies; this provides version control and reliability in the face of internet disruptions.